 The North American Free Trade Agreement (NAFTA) helps Canadian, American and Mexican businesses and companies to manufacture products and services together and to sell products and services to each other.

 It's main purpose was and still is, to reduce trading costs, to increase business investments and to help Canada, United States and Mexico to be more competitive.

 In 1984, the American Congress passed the Trade and Tariff Act followed by the beginning of the NAFTA negotiations by President Reagan.

 Canadian Prime Minister Mulroney agreed to begin the negotiations for a Canada-U.S. Free Trade Agreement with President Reagan.

-Reagan's successor, President Bush, began negotiations with Mexican President Carlos Salinas for a liberalized trade agreement between the two countries.
-In 1991, Canada requested a trilateral agreement.
+Reagan's successor, President Bush, began negotiations with Mexican President Carlos Salinas for a liberalised trade agreement between the two countries and, in 1991, Canada requested a trilateral agreement.

 In 1992, the North America Free Trade Agreement (NAFTA) was signed by American President George W. Bush, Mexican President Carlos Salinas de Gortari and Canadian Prime Minister Brian Mulroney.

 President Bill Clinton signed the agreement into law in 1993.

 For classification systems of national industries other than our Industry Canada NAICS 2017, you may wish to visit the National Classifications of the United Nations Statistics Division.